-- After brushing your teeth, take your sterling silver or stainless steel Tongue Cleaner (or the front of a silver spoon) and place it as far back on your tongue as comfortable.
+- After brushing your teeth, take your copper tongue scraper (or the front of a silver spoon) and place it as far back on your tongue as comfortable.
 Firmly but gently, scrape the surface of your tongue from back to front.

 - Rinse your tongue scraper with hot water after use.

 - Repeat 5-7 times, until your tongue looks and feels clean.

 3. Give Yourself an Abhyanga

 Abhyanga, self-massage with warm oil, tones your skin and muscles while calming your mind and nervous system.
 Massaging your body daily with warm, Vata-pacifying, Moisturizing Herbal Massage Oil and Men’s and Women’s Youthful Skin Massage Oils helps soothe the entire nervous system.
 Whether you can spare two or 20 minutes, self-massage is a great form of self-care!
 Moreover, it results in increased circulation, detoxification, and stimulation of nerve endings.